brimcarr/DialectDecoder/readme.md

 Hello!
 Thank you for your interest in the labeling birds game.
 Here is an overview of how it all fits together.

-**What you need:** A selection of songs that you want to analyze.
-See the cut_songs folder for an example of how the songs are organized and sorted.
+**What you need:**
+A selection of songs that you want to analyze, organized into folders based on labels.
+For example, in a folder titled cut_songs, there will be subfolders like ABLA_2020, ABLA_2021, COMW_2020, COMW_2021, etc. where each subfolder contains a variety of songs (.wav files) in that class.

 **What each script does:**